SuperFola/blog/content/posts/quoting_in_arkscript.md

 ```

 ## Homoiconicity

+*A concept that gets talked about quite frequently in the context of macros.*

 It is the ability to manipulate code in the language, using code from the same language.
 Code is data, and data is code.
 Lisp is the most common homoiconic language, but we can also cite all its dialects (Clojure, Scheme, Racket...), as well as Rebol, and you guessed it, ArkScript.